EDABK-C-C-Training-K67/week2-cfundamental-themostbasicdefinition-spm1102/revision.md

 Tran Quang Huy 20210428 ET1-05 - K66 GPA: 2.5
 ```

 ## 3.4.
 Write a program to read a string until it reaches a number.
 Print that string.
 Only use `scanf` and `printf`.
+No string processing allowed.

 **Input:** String (1 - 100 characters)